-Response time questioned in Southern California oil spill
+Ship’s anchor among possible causes of California oil spill

+In all, Beta Operating Co. has been cited 125 times since 1980, according to a database from the Bureau of Safety and Environmental Enforcement, the federal agency that regulates the offshore oil and gas industry.
+The online database provides only the total number of violations, not the details for each incident.

+The company was fined a total of $85,000 for three incidents.
+Two were from 2014, when a worker who was not wearing proper protective equipment was shocked with 98,000 volts of electricity, and a separate incident when crude oil was released through a boom where a safety device had been improperly bypassed.

-HUNTINGTON BEACH, Calif.
-(AP) — Some residents, business owners and environmentalists questioned whether authorities reacted quickly enough to contain one of the largest oil spills in recent California history, caused by a suspected leak in an underwater pipeline that fouled the sands of famed Huntington Beach and could keep the beaches there closed for weeks or longer.
+Beta, which is a subsidiary of Houston-based Amplify Energy, is under scrutiny after a suspected leak in an underwater pipeline sent 126,000 gallons (572,807 liters) of heavy crude into the ocean waters, fouling the sands of famed Huntington Beach and other coastal communities.
+The spill could keep beaches closed for weeks or longer.

+Environmentalists had feared the oil might devastate birds and marine life in the area.
+But Michael Ziccardi, a veterinarian and director of the Oiled Wildlife Care Network, said only four oily birds had been found so far.
+One suffered chronic injuries and had to be euthanized, he said.

+“It’s much better than we had feared,” he said at a news conference Monday.

 Booms were deployed on the ocean surface Sunday to try to contain the oil while divers sought to determine where and why the leak occurred.
 On land, there was a race to find animals harmed by the oil and to keep the spill from harming any more sensitive marshland.

-People who live and work in the area said they noticed an oil sheen and a heavy petroleum smell Friday evening.

-But it wasn’t until Saturday afternoon that the Coast Guard said an oil slick had been spotted and a unified command established to respond.
-And it took until Saturday night for the company that operates the pipeline believed responsible for the leak to shut down operations.
+But it was not until Saturday afternoon that the Coast Guard said an oil slick had been spotted and a unified command established to respond.
+And it took until Saturday night for the company to shut down the pipeline.

-Rick Torgerson, owner of Blue Star Yacht Charter said on Friday evening “people were emailing, and the neighbors were asking, ‘do you smell that?’”
-By Saturday morning boats were returning to the marina with their hulls covered in oil, he said.
+Rick Torgerson, owner of Blue Star Yacht Charter, said on Friday evening “people were emailing, and the neighbors were asking, ‘Do you smell that?’”
+By Saturday morning, boats were returning to the marina with their hulls covered in oil, he said.

 Garry Brown, president of the environmental group Orange County Coastkeeper, decried a lack of initial coordination among the Coast Guard and local officials in dealing with the spreading oil slick.